mozilla/ichnaea/docs/api/geolocate.rst

 The fallback section is a custom addition to the GLS API.

-By default both a GeoIP based position fallback and a fallback based on cell location areas (lac's) are enabled.
-Simply omit the `fallbacks` section if you want to use the defaults.
-Change the values to `false` if you want to disable either of the fallbacks.
+By default, both a GeoIP based position fallback and a fallback based on cell location areas (lac's) are enabled.
+Omit the ``fallbacks`` section if you want to use the defaults.
+Change the values to ``false`` if you want to disable either of the fallbacks.

 lacf
-    If no exact cell match can be found, fall back from exact cell position estimates to more coarse grained cell location area estimates, rather than going directly to an even worse GeoIP based estimate.
+    If no exact cell match can be found, fall back from exact cell position estimates to more coarse grained cell location area estimates rather than going directly to an even worse GeoIP based estimate.

 ipf
     If no position can be estimated based on any of the provided data points, fall back to an estimate based on a GeoIP database based on the senders IP address at the time of the query.

 Deviations From GLS API
 -----------------------

-As mentioned in the specific fields, our API has a couple of extensions.
+Our API differs from the GLS API in these ways:

-* The entire Bluetooth section is a custom addition.
+* The entire Bluetooth section is a custom addition--the GLS API does not have this.

-* Cell entries allow to specify the `radioType` per cell network instead of globally.
-This allows for example doing queries with data from multiple active SIM cards where one of them is on a GSM connection while the other uses a WCDMA connection.
+* Cell entries allow you to specify the ``radioType`` per cell network instead of globally.
+This allows for queries with data from multiple active SIM cards.
+  For example, this allows for queries where one of SIM card is on a GSM connection while the other uses a WCDMA connection.

-* Cell entries take an extra `psc` field.
+* Cell entries take an extra ``psc`` field.

-* The WiFi macAddress field takes both upper- and lower-case characters.
+* The WiFi ``macAddress`` field takes both upper- and lower-case characters.
-  It also tolerates `:`, `-` or no separator and internally strips them.
+  It also tolerates ``:``, ``-``, or no separator and internally strips them.

-* WiFi entries take an extra `frequency` field.
+* WiFi entries take an extra ``frequency`` field.

-* The `fallbacks` section allows some control over the more coarse grained position sources.
-If no exact match can be found, these can be used to return a `404 Not Found` rather than a coarse grained estimate with a large accuracy value.
+* The ``fallbacks`` section allows some control over the more coarse grained position sources.
+If no exact match can be found, these can be used to return a "404 Not Found" rather than a coarse grained estimate with a large accuracy value.

-* If either the GeoIP or location area fallbacks where used to determine the response, an additional fallback key will be returned in the response.
+* If either the GeoIP or location area fallbacks were used to determine the response, an additional fallback key will be returned in the response.

-* The considerIp field has the same purpose as the fallbacks/ipf field.
+* The ``considerIp`` field has the same purpose as the fallbacks/ipf field.
 It was introduced into the GLS API later on and we continue to support both, with the fallbacks section taking precedence.

 Response
 ========

 A successful response returns a position estimate and an accuracy field.
 Combined these two describe the center and radius of a circle.
-The users true position should be inside the circle with a 95th percentile confidence value.
+The user's true position should be inside the circle with a 95th percentile confidence value.
 The accuracy is measured in meters.

 If the position is to be shown on a map and the returned accuracy is large, it may be advisable to zoom out the map, so that all of the circle can be seen, even if the circle itself is not shown graphically.
-That way a user should still see his true position on the map and can further zoom in.
+That way a user should still see his true position on the map and can zoom in further.

 If instead the returned position is shown highly zoomed in, the user may just see an arbitrary location that they don't recognize at all.
 This typically happens when GeoIP based results are returned and the returned position is the center of a city or the center of a region.

-A successful response will be:
+An example of a successful response:

 .. code-block:: javascript